HumbleToS/Generic-Extensions/README.md

 In general, these files follow the same basic template.
 If they require a database, they are configured to use `asqlite`, and may use differently named files for each specific function.
 This behavior could be changed by you.

+Converting the commands contained within to slash commands should be a trivial task.

 # Contributions and Issues